14th Annual Texas Conference on Health Disparities

 Dr. Celedón is the Niels K. Jerne Professor of Pediatrics and Division Chief of Pediatric Pulmonary Medicine at the University of Pittsburgh.
 His research goals are to identify genetic and environmental determinants of airway diseases.
 He leads NIH-funded projects on the genetics and epidemiology of asthma, and a clinical trial of vitamin D supplementation to prevent asthma attacks in children.
 To date, Dr. Celedón has authored or co-authored more than 270 publications.

 Dr. Celedón obtained his medical degree from the Universidad Javeriana in Bogotâ (Colombia).
 He served an Internship in Internal Medicine at Lincoln Hospital (New York Medical College, NY), a residency in Internal Medicine at Beth Israel Medical Center (Mount Sinai School of Medicine, New York) and a Fellowship in Pulmonary and Critical Medicine at Brown University Hospitals (Providence, RI).
-Following his clinical training, Dr. Celedón completed a Research Fellowship in Respiratory Diseases at the Channing Laboratory of Brigham and Women's Hospital, while also obtaining a doctoral degree in Public Health from the Harvard School of Public Health.
+Following his clinical training, Dr. Celedón completed a Research Fellowship in Respiratory Diseases at the Channing Laboratory of Brigham and Women's Hospital, while also obtaining a doctoral degree in Public Health from the Harvard College of Public Health.

 Dr. Celedón's work as a physician-scientist has been recognized by organizations and institutions in the U.S. and abroad.
 In appreciation of his scientific contributions, he was elected to the American Society for Clinical Investigation and the Association of American Physicians.
 He has received the "Recognition Award for Scientific Accomplishments", the "Lifetime Achievement Award for Innovations in Health Equality", and the "John M. Peters Award" from the American Thoracic Society (ATS).
 Dr. Celedón is currently the Vice-President of the ATS and will serve as ATS President in 2020.